simonerlic/ducky-debugger/README.md

 Hi, and welcome to my little rubber ducky debugger project!

-If you want to get right into it, head over to the [ducky-debugger](quickstart) section.
+If you want to get right into it, head over to the [Quickstart](#quickstart) section.
+Otherwise, read on to learn more about the project!

 ## About